 - Lack of Trust: People value their privacy, particularly when it comes to medical and health information.
 Employees may worry that a health condition or disability will affect their health benefits, spark discrimination, or impact their job security.

 How to Boost Wellness Program Participation

-What, then, does your organization need to do to overcome these barriers and improve employee engagement?
-Here are some concrete steps that can foster more enthusiasm for your wellness program:
+What does your organization need to do to overcome these barriers and improve employee engagement?
+Here are some concrete steps that can foster more enthusiasm and boost participation in your employee wellness program:

 High-performing companies make a point of nurturing their people by giving them the resources, training, and incentives they need to grow and succeed.
 And it pays off: When you invest in your employees, they perform better and stick around longer.
 The same principle goes for your corporate wellness program—by investing time and effort into understanding employees and giving them what they need to make sure the program works for them, you’ll boost your chances of turning reluctant employees into enthusiastic, engaged, and productive team members.

 Fostering a healthy and supportive work culture is a major factor in improving success rates for employee wellness programs.
 Learn how you can make your work environment one of growth, success, and satisfaction with our ebook, “8 Ways to Foster Employee Growth and Engagement With Your Wellness Program”.